 New York State 2000 and 2004 recorded votes are provided for each county in the tables below.

 One other interesting point to mull over:

-In 2000, 2004 and 2008, the Democratic share of the late votes recorded after Election Day was 7% higher than the Election Day share!
-Was it because the late votes were cast on paper ballots and Election Day votes were cast on Levers?
+In 2000, 2004 and 2008, the Democratic share of late votes recorded after Election Day was 7% higher than the Election Day share!
+Was it because the late votes were cast on paper ballots and Election Day votes on Levers?

 New York City and the suburbs were the focus of massive Bush 2004 election fraud.
 I provided EIRS data showing that in heavily Democratic NYC, long lines and faulty machines disenfranchised voters: http://www.richardcharnin.com/NY2004EIRS.htm

 In 2004, there was a 17% increase over 2000 in the national recorded vote (105 to 122 million).
 Kerry captured 57-59% of new voters!